What’s this newsletter all about?

 • I'm a newer ultrarunner, and Sarah shares valuable information on running.

 I started this newsletter, which comes out Wednesdays, in September 2021 to share training and life advice developed over 30 years as a dedicated long-distance runner and coach.
-More than a running newsletter, however, I write about leading a rustic, outdoor-oriented life in the San Juan Mountains and using the practice of mountain running to nurture health, adventure, and a connection with the natural world.
+More than a running newsletter, however, I write about leading a rustic, outdoor-oriented life in the San Juan Mountains and using the practice of mountain running to nurture health and adventure while aging with guts as well as grace.

 Who reads this newsletter?
 My audience tends to be: runners, especially mountain/ultra/trail runners; Colorado residents or those who wish they lived here; older runners who want to stay athletic; and anyone interested in healthy living and mountain life.
 They share a love of running or hiking on trails, an interest in country living, and a desire to escape to the mountains.

-Whether or not you live in Colorado, whether or not you’ve graduated from 5Ks to ultra-distance running, whether or not you’re an over-50 woman like me—if you’re interested in running, if you care about wellness and longevity, and if you desire to read stories with advice and inspiration that transport you to a scenic corner of Colorado, then this newsletter is for you.
+Whether or not you live in Colorado, whether or not you’ve graduated from 5Ks to ultra-distance running, whether or not you’re in your mid-50s like me—if you’re interested in running, if you care about wellness and longevity, and if you desire to read stories with advice and inspiration that transport you to a scenic corner of Colorado, then this newsletter is for you.

 All subscribers receive a weekly post delivered by email.
 Those who subscribe at the supporting level ($6/month or $60/year) also receive bonus content and an invitation to weekly online meetup where we discuss goals, training advice, and sometimes have a Q&A with a special guest.